josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 Now that the `getQuote()` spy is returning async observables, most of your tests will have to be async as well.

-Here's a `fakeAsync()` test that demonstrates the data flow you'd expect in the real world.
+Here is a `fakeAsync()` test that demonstrates the data flow you should expect in the real world.

 <code-example path="testing/src/app/twain/twain.component.spec.ts" region="fake-async-test"></code-example>

 Notice that the quote element displays the placeholder value \(`'...'`\) after `ngOnInit()`.
-The first quote hasn't arrived yet.
+The first quote has not arrived yet.

 To flush the first quote from the observable, you call [tick()](api/core/testing/tick).
 Then call `detectChanges()` to tell Angular to update the screen.